Psychedelic drug: Dosing

 In the case of dried psilocybin-containing mushrooms, microdoses are 0.1 g to 0.3 g and psychedelic doses are 1.0 g to 3.5–5.0 g.
 The preceding 1.0 to 5.0 g range corresponds to psilocybin doses of about 10 to 50 mg.
 Psilocybin-containing mushrooms vary in their psilocybin and psilocin content, but are typically around 1% of the dried weight of the mushrooms (in terms of total or combined psilocybin and psilocin content).
 Psilocybin and psilocin are similar in potency and dose but psilocin is about 1.4-fold more active, this being related to the difference in molecular weight between the two compounds.

-Some psychedelics, such as 2C-B, 2C-E, 2C-P, and 4-HO-DiPT among others, have been said to have steep dose–response curves, meaning that the difference in dose between a light experience and an overwhelming disconnection from reality can be small.
+Some psychedelics, such as 2C-B, 2C-E, 2C-P, methallylescaline (MAL), and 4-HO-DiPT among others, have been said to have steep dose–response curves, meaning that the difference in dose between a light experience and an overwhelming disconnection from reality can be small.
 Conversely, 2C-D is described as having an unusually wide and gradual dose range.

+Durations

+The typical durations of major psychedelics are as follows: